blue dumpster truck

 • If you throw away electronic items, they might actually be sent to another nation.

 While the benefits of recycling have been known since ancient civilizations, the modern-day practice of recycling has only been in place since the early 1980s.
 However, it only cuts into a small portion of annual waste amounts that could actually be recycled.
-According to the U.S. Environmental Protection Agency (EPA) and DoSomething, 75% of all waste is recyclable, yet only 30% of American waste actually does get recycled.
-Therefore, a lot of untapped potential remains with recycling, with many would-be reusable materials getting dumped in trash cans and sent to landfills.
+Around 75% of all waste is recyclable, but only around 30% of waste produced in America is actually recycled.
+These figures are supported by DoSomething and the U.S. Environmental Protection Agency (EPA).

 On November 15, 1997, the nation celebrated its first holiday called America Recycles Day.
 The idea was presented at the National Recycling Coalition’s (NRC’s) Congress and immediately embraced to promote the positive impacts of recycling.
 In 2019, recycling rates reached about 32% and continued to climb as more consumers became aware of environmentally friendly practices.

-As more people gain awareness of recycling, it’s important to promote the versatile disposal guides available in each location.
-Individual counties create their own set of standards to follow based on factors like proximity to recycling facilities and capabilities of processing machines.
+As more people gain awareness of recycling, it’s essential to promote the versatile disposal guides available in each location.
+Individual counties follow standards based on proximity to recycling facilities, capabilities of processing machines and other factors.

-For example, some areas focus on single-stream recycling, which allows you to collect bottles, cans, other containers, and paper grades in one recycling bucket.
-Other locations may separate containers, bottles, and cans in a different recycling bucket than the paper grades.
+For example, some communities prioritize single-stream recycling, which means you can put all of your bottles, cans, plastic containers and paper grades into one bin.
+Other locations may require putting containers, bottles and cans into a separate bucket from the paper grades.

 Aluminum, Glass, Paper and More: What Gets Recycled?

-According to estimates cited by DoSomething, the total scrap value of land-filled aluminum cans for 2014 exceeded $600 million.
+The total scrap value of landfilled aluminum cans in 2014 exceeded $600 million, according to DoSomething.org estimates.
 As such, the nation is sitting on a vast energy supply in the form of waste, as opposed to recycled, aluminum.
-Nonetheless, machines are employed at dumping sites to separate recyclable items from pure refuse.
-While technology is far from rectifying the problem, the potential exists to gradually pick up the slack of wasteful human habits.
+Machines are used to sort through recyclable refuse from other waste at dumping sites.
+There’s still room to grow technology-wise, but the potential definitely exists for it to gradually pick up the slack of wasteful human habits.

 • Americans dispose of roughly 28 billion jars and bottles on an annual basis.

-• Recycling habits are somewhat better overall in states that offer incentives for the return of select items.
+• Statistics show that recycling habits are better in states that provide incentives for the return of recyclable materials.

 Where Your Trash Goes: Composters